 Getting Help For Depression And Addiction

 For many parents struggling with empty nest syndrome, it’s wise to get help from an experienced mental health professional.
 If there is also a co-occurring addiction, a recovery program might be the right first step in recovery.
-Summit Estate offers in-patient co-occurring disorders treatment in Los Gatos, CA for substance abuse and depression.
+Summit Estate offers in-patient residential co-occurring disorders treatment in Palo Alto & San Jose, CA for substance abuse and depression.
 If you need help for the feelings you’re experiencing since your children have left home, don’t delay in getting help.

 You Don’t Need To Hurt Another Day – Call Us Now – We Are Here For You 24/7